Tate's algorithm

 whose reduction mod p is a non-singular point.
 Also, the algorithm determines whether or not the given integral model is minimal at p, and, if not, returns an integral model with integral coefficients for which the valuation at p of the discriminant is minimal.

-Tate's algorithm also gives the structure of the singular fibers given by the Kodaira symbol or Néron symbol, for which, see elliptic surfaces: in turn this determines the exponent f_{p} of the conductor E.
+Tate's algorithm also gives the structure of the singular fibers given by the Kodaira symbol or Néron symbol, for which, see elliptic surface: in turn this determines the exponent f_{p} of the conductor E.

 Tate's algorithm can be greatly simplified if the characteristic of the residue class field is not 2 or 3; in this case the type and c and f can be read off from the valuations of j and Δ (defined below).

 Tate's algorithm was introduced by Tate (1975) as an improvement of the description of the Néron model of an elliptic curve by Néron (1964).

 Notation

 Assume that all the coefficients of the equation of the curve lie in a complete discrete valuation ring R with perfect residue field K and maximal ideal generated by a prime π.